harygovind/Flag-submission-docker/README.md

 Use Render and Supabase for Database hosting.

-Passwords are stored in Plain text.
+Passwords are stored in Plain text. <br>
 Database should be connected.